 Due to the significant resource additions, new transmission constraints appear across the system as CLCPA achievement approaches in 2040.
 To better understand the impacts from these new constraints, generation pockets are identified based on their geographical locations, as shown on the following map.
-Each pocket depicts a geographic grouping of renewable generators, and

-3 As compared to the 2021 baseline, including the in-front-of the meter and behind-the-meter renewable generation addition by 2040, assuming deactivation of the existing fossil-fired generation transmission constraints in a local area and are further highlighted in sub-pockets.
+Each pocket depicts a geographic grouping of renewable generators, and transmission constraints in a local area and are further highlighted in sub-pockets.
 The renewable generation pocket concept originated with the "70 x 30" scenario in the 2019 economic planning study, and a similar framework was used for this Outlook with the addition of the new energy deliverability metric.